Loooom: A Claude Code Plugin Marketplace on GitHub

 Here's what excites me most: this doesn't have to be about famous people.

-Sure, I love the idea of historical skills β€” we already built Benjamin Franklin's "How to Learn Anything" (his actual self-education method, the guy was a printer's apprentice who taught himself everything), Plato's Socratic questioning, Lincoln's speechwriting framework.
-Those are fun and genuinely useful.
+Sure, the historical skills are fun β€” we built Benjamin Franklin's self-education method (the guy was a printer's apprentice who taught himself everything), Plato's Socratic questioning, Lincoln's speechwriting framework.
+Those are genuinely useful.

 Benjamin Franklin's self-education method as a skill on Loooom